 The alleged comments continued with the witness saying Gentle said that “he has to kill five lives” two times.
 The witness called Gentle a “demon” and said he used syringes to inject an unknown substance into his arms.

-Sorenson, a friend of the witness for over 30 years, arrived at the house Sunday evening in a taxi.
-The witness said Sorenson planned to stay for a couple of nights.
+Sorensen, a friend of the witness for over 30 years, arrived at the house Sunday evening in a taxi.
+The witness said Sorensen planned to stay for a couple of nights.

 Throughout Monday, the three smoked marijuana, according to the witness.
 Around midnight Tuesday, the witness said she went to sleep in a house on the property.
-Shortly after falling asleep, the witness said Gentle and Sorenson came into the house and woke her up wanting to party.
+Shortly after falling asleep, the witness said Gentle and Sorensen came into the house and woke her up wanting to party.
 Being woken up agitated the witness and she told both men to go back to their rooms.
-Sorenson reportedly struggled to walk, so the witness helped him into a covered patio where Sorenson slept on a futon.
+Sorensen reportedly struggled to walk, so the witness helped him into a covered patio where Sorensen slept on a futon.

 Minutes later, the witness said Gentle came back to the house and took a shotgun.
 The witness said she did not think anything of it because she was sleepy.
 Five to 15 minutes later, the witness heard two gunshots.
 The witness then walked to the covered patio and Gentle opened the door.

-The witness asked what was wrong with Sorenson and Gentle responded that the man had a nose bleed.
-The witness then nudged Sorenson and it became apparent that he was dead.
+The witness asked what was wrong with Sorensen and Gentle responded that the man had a nose bleed.
+The witness then nudged Sorensen and it became apparent that he was dead.

 “(The witness) yelled out, ‘You killed my friend, you killed my friend,'” the probable cause reads.
 “Jesse stated, ‘We’ll take care of it.'”